Rockies vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has recorded at least one hit in four games in a row.
-During his last five outings he is hitting .300 with a walk.
+- Torres will look for his sixth straight game with a hit in this matchup.
+In his last five games he is batting .450 with a walk.

 Torres Recent Games